Humpty Dumpty sat on a wall,

 Quotes on Climate Change by U.S. Politicians:

-“the idea that man, through the production of CO2…is somehow responsible for climate change is, I think, just patently absurd when you consider all the other factors, El Niño, La Niña, sunspots, moisture in the air” — Rick Santorum
+The idea that man, through the production of CO2…is somehow responsible for climate change is, I think, just patently absurd when you consider all the other factors, El Nino, La Nina, sunspots, moisture in the air. – Rick Santorum, June 9, 2011

 Here’s a St. Patrick’s Day treat for you…